 Ethical Leadership Approaches

 When learning about leadership and what it means to be a leader, it is crucial to focus on a shared direction or common purpose.
 In order to choose a good direction it is essential to learn about ethics and to consult and collaborate with others.
-We strongly recommend learning more about ethical leadership and we have some helpful videos and information below.
+We strongly recommend learning more about ethical leadership and we have a quiz, some helpful videos and other information below.
 There are a few main approaches to ethics that can be extremely valuable.
 As you will see below, each approach has pros and cons, but they can often be combined to balance one another.